 My Solo Travel Experience in Athens

 Athens truly has something for everyone, but I will tell you a little secret.
-The first time I visited Athens, I didn’t like it!
-Athens is a bit gritty and not all that visually appealing.
+The first time I visited, I didn’t like it!
+The city itself is a bit gritty and not all that visually appealing.

-I visited Athens on my first solo trip ever and I wasn’t very impressed!
-Since that first trip many years ago I returned to Athens year after year and fell so in love with the city!
+Since that first trip many years ago, I have returned to Athens year after year and have fallen in love with the city!

 💰Best Solo Travel Athens Tip: Save time and money by purchasing tickets to the most important sites in Athens here!
 Tickets with Skip the Line to the Acropolis, Parthenon, and Museums!